yaomeng1/PersonalizedStrategyUpdates/README.md

 The codes include the function:

-- `OptUpRat` to optimize the update rate for each individual given the adjacent matrix of any network;
+- `OptUpRat` to optimize the update rate for each individual to minimize the critical ratio C*  given the adjacent matrix of any network;
 - `getBCratioRateUniIni` to calculate the theoretical critical ratio C* shown in Eq.
 (1) in the main text, where the evolutionary game process starts from a single cooperator placed uniformly at random on the network;
 - `bcrRateApprox` to calculate the theoretical approximation shown in Eq.
 (3) in the main text.